gaborbozo/Notes/design-patterns/microservices/design patterns.md

 ## Edge pattern
 It is an **ingress pattern** which purpose is to introduce dedicated edge services for each client type.

-These service provide aggregation, consolidation, and comple
+These service provide aggregation, consolidation, and complexity isolation tailored to the client, also more efficient scaling, since services scale based only on the clien's load.
+Supports better flexibility for adding new clients or updating APIs without impacting others and improved security, throught tighter control and isolati
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1MDUwOTUyMCwtMTQyNzEyNTg1Miw5Nj
+eyJoaXN0b3J5IjpbLTE0MjkxNjUwNzMsLTE0MjcxMjU4NTIsOT
-g2MjcyNDIsLTIwNjU0MDQ5MTAsNTY4OTM0NzE2LDQ3NTU0NjIy
+Y4NjI3MjQyLC0yMDY1NDA0OTEwLDU2ODkzNDcxNiw0NzU1NDYy
-NywyMTExNDU3NDIwLDEwOTQ0NDkyLDM0NDY2NDQyMiwyMDQ5Nz
+MjcsMjExMTQ1NzQyMCwxMDk0NDQ5MiwzNDQ2NjQ0MjIsMjA0OT
-QyNjcxLC0xMzk4MzY1ODcyLC0xODA2MDU1OTkxLC0zOTk4MDg1
+c0MjY3MSwtMTM5ODM2NTg3MiwtMTgwNjA1NTk5MSwtMzk5ODA4
-MTEsLTU1ODQ2NjA2MywxOTc2OTg3NDA2LDE1NDMwODc4NDldfQ
+NTExLC01NTg0NjYwNjMsMTk3Njk4NzQwNiwxNTQzMDg3ODQ5XX
-==
+0=
 -->